 Clydesdale Article and Photos Copyrighted - see credits below

-An area in Scotland known as Clydesdale, located in the Country of Lanark, is the place of origin of the world famous draft horse breed of the same name.
-When road surfaces in Britain were improved around the middle of the 1700's, and pack horses gave way to shoulder haulage, the Clyde came into it's own as a breed.
+The Clydesdale Draft horse hails from an area in Scotland known as Clydesdale, located in the Country of Lanark!
+When road surfaces in Britain were improved around the middle of the 1700’s, and pack horses gave way to shoulder haulage, the Clyde came into its own as a breed.

 The head of the Clydesdale is more elegant than that of the heavier breeds with a straight profile that gives the impression of quality.
 The neck is longer than that of the Shire.
 The shoulder is sloped and the withers are well-defined and higher than the croup in the interests of improved traction.
 The hooves are somewhat flat, having developed originally on more marshy ground.
 Cow hocks are a breed characteristic with the hocks being placed close together, and are not judged as a conformational fault.
 The hock joints are very strong.